Plateau to partner Czech Republic on technical education, others

 “I will also be visiting the Reading Garden, a joint project between the Czech Republic and Plateau State, and I am grateful for the commitment you have shown to our cooperation.
 The Czech Republic is a country with a strong tradition in both machinery and agriculture.”

-He stated that although only about 2–3% of his country’s workforce is employed in agriculture, “thanks to our high level of productivity, we are able to feed our entire population and still produce for export.
+He stated that although only about 2–3% of his country’s workforce is employed in agriculture, “we are able to feed our entire population and still produce for export, thanks to our high level of productivity.

 “We can offer agricultural machinery, including specialized equipment and tractors.
-We also produce a range of specialized agricultural products for plant and animal production, and irrigation solutions.
+We also produce a range of specialized agricultural products for both plant and animal production as well as irrigation solutions.
 Another strong sector of ours is mining.
-Czech companies are experienced in geological research, deposit preparation, and mining equipment.”
+Czech companies are experienced in geological research, deposit preparation, and mining equipment…”

-The governor swore in the Permanent Secretaries and urged them to do their best, especially as his administration is set to reform the State civil service.
+Swearing in the Permanent Secretaries, the Governor urged them to do their best especially as his administration is set to reform the State civil service.

 “You’re coming at a critical time when we are trying to reform the State civil service.
 This is the first time we are writing exams to select permanent secretaries to erase mediocrity.
 We are going to make massive reposting and reorganization of Civil servants, don’t lobby for any posting…”